andrasq/node-qmock/Readme.md

 Stub and Spy API
 ----------------

+Stubs are stand-in methods that track and instrument calls.
+Spies are fully functional methods annotated with instrumentation.
+Their functionality overlaps.

 ## qmock.stub( object, methodName [,overrideFunction] )

-Replace the named method of `object` with the override function, and return a stub object that holds information about calls to the method.
+Replace the named method of `object` with an anonymous noop function or the specified override, and return a stub object that will contain information about calls to the method.
 This form can be used to suppress or rewrite method calls.

 If an override function is not specified, a noop function is used (changed in 0.4.0).
 The noop function does not call its callback, if any.

-Use `spy` to passively examine calls to the existing method or function.
+Use `spy` to passively examine calls to an existing method or function.

 Returns a `stub` object that is updated with information about the last call's arguments, return value, exception thrown, and callback arguments:

-## qmock.stub( )

-Return an anonymous stub function like `qmock.spy()`.

 ### stub.callCount